SeriyGena/Template_Repo/.copilot/instructions.md

 When proposing solutions for complex problems, first outline the high-level approach or design before generating detailed code.
 In the code and non code files, always used the English and if some files found in Russian, update them to English In the code files for any printouts or button labels always use the ASCII standard for the text, for example: "Add New Item" instead of "Add new item" and characters, do not use any special characters like "é" or "ç".
 Do not use any emojis or special characters in the text.
+Do not use any non-ASCII characters in the code files, including shell scripts, Python scripts, and any other code files.
-For documentation, non ASCII characters can be used, but always ensure they are properly encoded in UTF-8.
+Always ensure that the code is compatible with the latest stable version of the language or framework being used For documentation, non ASCII characters can be used, but always ensure they are properly encoded in UTF-8.
 Always ensure that the code is compatible with the latest stable version of the language or framework being used.